Tomás Martín Etcheverry: 2023: Major quarterfinal, Masters debut, Argentine No. 2, top 30

-2025
+2024: Third ATP final

+At the 2024 ATP Lyon Open where he reached his third final, Etcheverry lost to wildcard Giovanni Mpetshi Perricard.

+2025: Toronto third round

 Etcheverry started his season by representing Argentina at the United Cup.
 Argentina was in Group F alongside Australia and Great Britain.
 Against Australia, he lost to Alex de Minaur in singles.
-In mixed doubles, he and comptriot María Lourdes Carlé stunned Matthew Ebden/Ellen Perez to win the tie over Australia 2-1.
+In mixed doubles, he and comptriot María Lourdes Carlé stunned Matthew Ebden/Ellen Perez to win the tie over Australia 2–1.
 Against Great Britain, he beat Billy Harris; however, in mixed doubles, he and María Lourdes Carlé lost to Katie Boulter/Charles Broom.
-Argentina lost the tie to Great Britain 2-1.
-Seeded 8th at the Adelaide International, he was defeated in the 2nd round by Australian wildcard, Thanasi Kokkinakis, in a tight three-set match.
-At the Australian Open, he reached the 2nd round where he lost to Marcos Giron in five sets.
+Argentina lost the tie to Great Britain 2–1.
+Seeded 8th at the Adelaide International, he was defeated in the second round by Australian wildcard, Thanasi Kokkinakis, in a tight three-set match.
+At the Australian Open, he reached the second round where he lost to Marcos Giron in five sets.

+Etcheverry reached the third round at the Masters 1000, the 2025 National Bank Open in Toronto, but lost to compatriot Francisco Cerundolo.

+2026: ATP title, Three Masters rounds of 16, Latin American No. 1, top 25

+At the ATP 500, the 2026 Rio Open, Etcheverry defeated qualifier Vilius Gaubas, lucky loser Jaime Faria, Vit Kopriva, and Alejandro Tabilo in the final to win his maiden ATP Tour title.

+At the 2026 Miami Open, he reached the fourth round of a Masters 1000 for the first time in his career with wins over Zizou Bergs and Rafael Jodar.
+Etcheverry also reached the last 16 at the 2026 Monte-Carlo Masters.
+Following a second consecutive round of 16 showing for the season, at the 2026 Mutua Madrid Open, Etcheverry reached a career high ranking of No. 26 and became the South American No. 1 on 4 May 2026, and the top 25 two weeks later, on 18 May 2026.